 I’m excited to be part of the One Breath Away blog tour.
-I’ll be reviewing the book and also sharing a special giveaway offer.
-As part of the tour there’s also a live chat with the author scheduled for July 26, so check out the button and link below for more information on that!
+I’ll be reviewing the book As part of the tour there’s also a live chat with the author scheduled for July 26, so check out the button and link below for more information on that!
 I’m also participating in the awesome excerpt scavenger hunt for this tour so keep a look out for the excerpt we have here!

 In her most emotionally charged novel to date, “New York Times” bestselling author Heather Gudenkauf explores the unspoken events that shape a community, the ties between parents and their children and how the fragile normalcy of our everyday life is so easily shattered.In the midst of a sudden spring snowstorm, an unknown man armed with a gun walks into an elementary school classroom.
 Outside the school, the town of Broken Branch watches and waits.

 Officer Meg Barrett holds the responsibility for the town’s children in her hands.
 Will Thwaite, reluctantly entrusted with the care of his two grandchildren by the daughter who left home years earlier, stands by helplessly and wonders if he has failed his child again.
 Trapped in her classroom, Evelyn Oliver watches for an opportunity to rescue the children in her care.
 And thirteen-year-old Augie Baker, already struggling with the aftermath of a terrible accident that has has brought her to Broken Branch, will risk her own safety to protect her little brother.